kartik-venugopal/aural-player/README.md

 * **UI:** Modular interface, fully customizable fonts and colors (with gradients), built-in / custom window layouts, configurable window snapping / docking / spacing / corner radius, menu bar mode, control bar (widget) mode.
 * **Usability:** Configurable media keys support, swipe/scroll gesture recognition, remote control from Control Center, headphones, and media control devices / apps.

+### Roadmap

+#### Version 3 archived, Version 4 work in progress

+Version 3 has been archived, and no further work will be done on it.
+The source code for it can be found in the new repository: [aural-player-archive](https://github.com/kartik-venugopal/aural-player-archive)

+All pending and newly filed issues (bugs or feature requests), if implemented, will be implemented in v4.

 ## How it works (under the hood)

 Aural Player uses **AVFoundation's AVAudioEngine** framework (and some low-level **Core Audio**) for playback, effects, and visualization, and uses **FFmpeg** libraries to decode formats not native to macOS.